bellacalvet/sudoku-backtrack-solver/README.md

 ## Algorithm

 I implemented a brute-force backtracking strategy.
 A backtracking algorithm recursively explores all possible solutions.
-Every possible solution is tried one by one and the algorithm undoes them, or "backtracks", if it hits a dead end.
+Every possible combination of digits (1 through 9) is tried one by one and the algorithm undoes them, or "backtracks", if it hits a dead end.

 The time complexity is O(9**n) where n is the number of blanks (zeroes) in the starting grid.

 The general problem of solving a Sudoku grid is known to be NP-complete.
-An exponential-time complexity means that, for a large enough n and a puzzle with a unique solution, finishing the computation could require more time than the age of universe, using modern-day commerical computers.
+An exponential-time complexity means that, for a large enough n and a puzzle with a unique solution, finishing the computation could require more time than the age of universe, using modern-day commercial computers.